soundcloud/chunk-manifest-webpack-plugin/README.md

 #### `manifestVariable`

-What JS variable on the client webpack should refer to when requiring entry chunks.
+What JS variable on the client webpack should refer to when requiring chunks.
 Default = `"webpackManifest"`